January 19th, 2025

 The News in a Nutshell

-- Advent– What and Why
+- Epiphany– What and Why

 - Diocesan Bible Study– Wednesday at Noon